 How to rent my house out – Top tips and Guidance

-If you are thinking about letting out your home, there are some essential things to consider before putting your house up the rent.
-This guide on renting out your house will help you.
+If you are thinking about renting out your home, there are some essential things to consider before doing so.
+This guide will help you.

-It is essential you are aware of your responsibilities as a landlord, know how to protect your property, and keep your tenants happy; dealing with any issues that may crop up.
+You must be aware of your responsibilities as a landlord, know how to protect your property, and keep your tenants happy, dealing with any issues that may crop up.

 Should I use a letting agent or let my house out myself?

-If you are going to use a letting agent ensure the agent is a member of ARLA, NALS or UKALA.
-Legislation that came into force on October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.
+If you are going to use a letting agent, ensure the agent is a member of ARLA, NALS, or UKALA.
+Legislation that came into force on October 1st, 2014, requires all letting agents to be members of one of two independent government-approved redress schemes.

 By using a letting agent, you are likely to have more time to concentrate on other things as they will manage your property.

-Letting agent fees vary from 7% to 15% and does depend if it is fully managed or let and rent collection only.
-Some letting agents take the fees upfront, others operate under a commission agreement.
+Letting agent fees vary from 7% to 15% and depend on whether the property is fully managed or let and rent collected only.
+Some letting agents take the fees upfront, while others operate under a commission agreement.

-You could consider letting and managing the property yourself; this could potential save you 15% on agent fees.
-This is 15% of the gross rent, the rent the tenant pays each month.
+You could consider letting and managing the property yourself; this could potentially save you 15% on agent fees.
+This is 15% of the gross rent, which is the rent the tenant pays each month.

-If you are going to rent out your house by yourself, it is essential; you join a landlord’s association.
-Landlord association can provide things like all the legal documents you require, credit checks, inventory, access to deposit scheme and Building insurance for landlords.
+If you are going to rent out your house by yourself, it is essential that you join a landlord’s association.
+Landlord associations can provide all the legal documents you require, credit checks, inventory, access to deposit schemes and Building insurance for landlords.

-Not only will they provide these services, but they are discounted so you will save money too.
-Irrespective of you getting through a letting agent or letting the property yourself you should still join a landlord’s association.
-The British Landlords Association is a national landlords association, and it is totally free to join too.
+Not only will they provide these services, but they are discounted, so you will save money too.
+Irrespective of whether you are getting through a letting agent or letting the property yourself, you should still join a landlord’s association.
+The British Landlords Association is a national landlords association, and it is free to join, too.

 How to find a suitable tenant to rent your house?

 A letting agent can find and vet the prospective tenant for you.
-However, if you want to find the tenant and get the credit checks and you want to do this yourself, we can guide you through the process.
+However, if you want to find the tenant and get the credit checks yourself, we can guide you through the process.

 You can advertise your property through various media.
 You can use the following methods to advertise your property to find a tenant for your property: